-1. Book Yearly Furnace Maintenance
+1. Request Regular Furnace Maintenance

-2. Frequently Replace Your Furnace’s Air Filter
+2. Regularly Change Your Furnace’s Air Filter

-Your air filter helps keep your house’s air fresh and clean.
-When it becomes too dirty, it can make your furnace turn on and off too frequently.
-Referred to as short cycling, this can cause your furnace to eat up additional energy and make it break down faster.
+Your air filter helps keep your home’s air fresh and clean.
+When it gets too filthy, it can make your furnace turn on and off too often.
+Referred to as short cycling, this can cause your furnace to use additional gas and make it break down faster.

-Our advice for changing your furnace filter:
+Our recommendations for changing your furnace filter:

 • Flat filter: Every month